Abdeleski/el-sabor-del-chef/replit.md

 # Restaurant Website Application

 ## Overview
 This is a modern restaurant website application for "El Sabor del Chef", a Mediterranean fusion restaurant.
 The application is built as a full-stack web application with a React frontend and Express.js backend, featuring a responsive design, menu QR code generation, and static content serving.
+The website includes QR code functionality that allows customers to access the digital menu PDF by scanning a code displayed on the website.

 ## User Preferences
 Preferred communication style: Simple, everyday language.